-The aeration equipments for the plant are being provided by ITT Water & Wastewater (WWW).
-The patented BRUSH PRISMIC power management system (PMS) for the plant is being supplied by Brush.
+The aeration equipments for the plant were provided by ITT Water & Wastewater (WWW).
+The patented BRUSH PRISMIC power management system (PMS) for the plant was supplied by Brush.

-Commercial management services for the project are being rendered by Arcadis EC Harris.
+Commercial management services for the project were rendered by Arcadis EC Harris.
 Birse Water in collaboration with Power Plastics developed and supplied six sets of inflatable tubes measuring 30m used for sealing the grit channel covers used in odour control.

-Process enhancements and capital maintenance works for the project are being provided by MWH.
+Process enhancements and capital maintenance works for the project were provided by MWH.
 Environmental Impact Assessment and Planning Advice for the extension of the project site were provided by Arup.

 The Lee Tunnel project is the first of the two tunnelling projects being undertaken as part of the Thames Water London Tideway Improvements scheme.